-What You Need in a Ghostwriting Contract
+What You Need in a Ghostwriting Contract in 2020

 If you’re a professional writer, I highly recommend you hire a lawyer.
 Ask him or her to create a good basic template, which you can adjust depending on the parameters of a particular project.
 It’s well worth the cost to make sure your contract says what you think it says!

 While some projects are so small you might feel they don’t really require a contract.
 I would still advise you to put your agreements in writing in some fashion.
 An email can sometime suffice.

 When I was starting in this industry, I will admit to you I floundered on the subject of ghostwriting contracts.
 It took me a while to sort it all out, so I hope I can save you a little time.
 As you put together your contract template, here are a few basic components to consider:

 The first paragraph of my contract includes my company name and the name of the client, as well as the effective date of the contract.
 Later, I include the four major milestones, along with their deadlines.